umayrh/sketchy-polytopes/C/minCost/README.md

 ## TODO

-* Use glp_netgen to test performance to large graphs
-* Update the dimacs_to_dot.py script
 * Better variable names
 * Function for extracting the solution
 * Function for converting a custom input in to DIMACS.
 Format: